-Museums+Tech 2017 will be held at the Imperial War Museum, London, on Friday 3 November 2017.
+Join us at Museums+Tech 2017 at the Imperial War Museum, London, on Friday 3 November 2017.

-Standard tickets cost £150, but members get the reduced delegate fee of £120.
+Standard tickets cost £150, but MCG members can attend for just £120.
 Plus, we are able to offer a limited number of early bird tickets for members at only £95 until 3rd September 2017 – so book now to get the best rate!!
 Not a member?
 Join now!
 It’s free, and it shows that you’re committed to learning with the museum technology sector.

 MCG’s 2017 conference: Museums and tech in a divided world

 This year’s conference brings together an eclectic and provocative group of speakers who will share practical lessons from their own experience and pose challenges to existing practice across the sector.
 You will come away from this year’s event both inspired and challenged, with a list of ideas to try in your own organisation.

 Get a taste of this year’s programme… (more details will be released soon).
 Pop to the bottom of the page to see fuller abstracts.